Logical Solver: Turn facts into conclusions

 The house with the red door has a wooden fence.
 The house with no fence has trees.
 The house with a metal fence has a pool.
 The house with a green door does not have a playground.
 The house with a blue door has a pool.

-We can make some obvious associations by directly reading the text.
+We can make some obvious associations by directly reading that text.
 For example the house with the metal fence must have a blue door because we know the house with a metal fence has a pool and the house with a pool has a blue door.
 But to make all of the associations a logic grid is supremely useful.

 Luckily for us there’s a fantastic website that allows us to populate the data and keep it organized: Logical Solver.